ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/pages/routing.md

 ## SPA

-If you would like to opt-out of all file-based routing, like a **Single Page Application (SPA)**, you can opt-out of pages routing entirely and go full client-side only mode by just putting an _index.html_ at the root of your workspace.
+You can opt-out of all file-based routing, like for a **Single Page Application (SPA)**, and go full client-side only mode by just putting an _index.html_ at the root of your workspace. (e.g. **no** _pages/_ directory).

-Below is an example project structure of a typical SPA (no _pages/_ directory):
+Below is an example project structure for a typical SPA:

 ```shell
 src/